Pigeon pea: Dehulling

-Various methodologies exist in order to remove the pulse from its shell.
+There are various methods of removing the pulse from its shell.
 In earlier days hand pounding was common.
 Several traditional methods are used that can be broadly classified under two categories: the wet method and the dry method.
 The Wet method Involves water soaking, sun drying and dehulling.
 The Dry method Involves oil/water application, drying in the sun, and dehulling.
 Depending on the magnitude of operation, large-scale commercial dehulling of large quantities of pigeon pea into its deskinned, split version, known as toor dal in Hindi, is done in mechanically operated mills.

 Uses

-In cuisine
+Culinary use

 Pigeon peas are both a food crop (dried peas, flour, or green vegetable peas) and a forage/cover crop.
 In combination with cereals, pigeon peas make a well-balanced meal and hence are favored by nutritionists as an essential ingredient for balanced diets.
 The dried peas may be sprouted briefly, then cooked, for a flavor different from the green or dried peas.
-Sprouting also enhances the digestibility of dried pigeon peas via the reduction of indigestible sugars that would otherwise remain in the cooked dried peas.

 Africa

 In Cape Verde they make a soup with the dried pigeon peas called feijão Congo, after its own name, made with dried pigeon peas in a similar manner to Brazilian feijoada.

 In Kenya and throughout the Swahili-speaking region of East Africa, pigeon peas are utilized in dishes such as mbaazi na mahamri, that is usually served for breakfast.

-In the Enugu state of Nigeria, and igbo dish called Ẹchịcha or Achịcha is made with palm oil, cocoyam, and seasoning.
+In the Enugu state of Nigeria, an Igbo dish called Ẹchịcha or Achịcha is made with palm oil, cocoyam, and seasoning.
 It is also similar to other dishes from the state such as ayarya ji and fio-fio.

 In Ethiopia, the pods, the young shoots and leaves, are cooked and eaten.